-She was already in her sixties when I was born, so I only knew my grandmother as the sweet, loving and encouraging Grandma with the houseful of books, magazines and newspapers and my favorite candy always in the candy dish.
+She was already quite elderly when I was born, so I only knew my grandmother as the sweet, loving and encouraging Grandma with the houseful of books, magazines and newspapers and my favorite candy always in the candy dish.
 I never knew the independent young woman she had once been, going out to conquer the world.
 Recently, I have started piecing together who that young woman was from papers and memorabilia she treasured from that part of her life.

 There is the postcard she saved from 1910, when she was a college student at Western Kentucky State Normal School, a teacher’s college in Bowling Green, Kentucky.
 It proclaims, “Paddling My Own Canoe.”
 I don’t know the significance of the big D on the canoe, but it looks prophetic now.